 A colleague retired the other day after 37 years in the job.
 More than a hundred people turned up for his farewell dinner — about three per year of service, if you want to measure it like that.

-It occurred to me that a different kind of man (perhaps a side of him we’ve never seen) might measure the years differently, and could put the gathering to another use — a little ricin in the risotto perhaps — and when we all begin to buckle and heave, he takes to the podium and recites a litany of snubs, slurs and slights we’ve committed against him across the course of his service.
+It occurred to me a different kind of man (or a side we’ve never seen) might measure the years differently, and put the gathering to another use — a little ricin in the risotto perhaps — and when we all begin to buckle and heave, takes to the podium to recite the snubs, slurs and slights we’ve committed against him across the course of his service.

-I think book-worthy ideas are more like a hailstorm, and the only real talent lies in identifying those worth snatching up and chucking in the freezer before they melt away.
-They are everywhere, all the time, so how do you recognize the ones worth keeping?
+I think book-worthy ideas are more like a hailstorm.
+Talent lies in identifying those worth snatching up and chucking in the freezer before they melt away.
+They are everywhere, all the time, so how do you recognize the keepers?